Chart Color Schemes

 An assessment of population growth drivers in Dee Why (South) - North Curl Curl reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on AreaSearch's analysis, Dee Why (South) - North Curl Curl's population is around 9660 as of Aug 2025.
-This reflects an increase of 544 people since the 2021 Census, which reported a population of 9116 people.
-The change was inferred from the estimated resident population of 9396 from the ABS as of June 2024 and an additional 88 validated new addresses since the Census date.
-This level of population equates to a density ratio of 4854 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch.
-Dee Why (South) - North Curl Curl's growth of 6.0% since the 2021 Census exceeded the SA4 region's growth of 3.1%, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 63.1% of overall population gains during recent periods.
+Dee Why (South) - North Curl Curl's population is around 9,660 as of Nov 2025.
+This reflects an increase of 544 people since the 2021 Census, which reported a population of 9,116 people.
+The change is inferred from the estimated resident population of 9,396 in June 2024 and an additional 88 validated new addresses since the Census date.
+This level of population equates to a density ratio of 4,854 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch.
+Dee Why (South) - North Curl Curl's growth of 6.0% since the 2021 census exceeded the SA4 region's 3.2%, marking it as a growth leader in the region.
+Population growth was primarily driven by overseas migration, contributing approximately 63.1% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
 For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on demographic trends, lower quartile growth of national areas is anticipated.
-The area is expected to grow by 222 persons to 2041 based on the latest population numbers, with a reduction of 0.4% in total over the 17 years.
+Based on demographic trends and latest annual ERP population numbers, the area is expected to grow by 222 persons to 2041, reflecting a reduction of 0.4% in total over the 17 years.

 Frequently Asked Questions - Population